-The term value signifies the benefits that a customer gets from a product.
+Customer Value is the incremental benefit which a customer derives from consuming a product after paying in return.
+The term value signifies the benefit that a customer gets from a product.
 It is the difference between the benefits (sum of tangible and intangible benefits) and the cost.
-Value is dependent on the three factors – Quality, Service and Price.
+Customer value is dependent on the three factors – Quality, Service and Price.
 Hence, these three together form the ‘Customer Value Triad’.
 The value of a product increases with its quality and service, as the benefits increase.
 On the other hand, the value decreases with increase in price because of the increase in costs increase in this case.

 The concept of value is vital for any marketer as any product or service can be sold only if the customer is getting some value out of it.
 Hence, marketing itself is defined as, the creation, communication and delivery of Value.

 Customer value is important both for the customer as well as the producer or manufacturer.
 Customer value is the metric through which better product and service offerings can be produced.
 A positive customer value will keep the product in demand in the market and will result in repeat business for the seller or the manufacturer.
 On the other hand, if after paying the price, the customer is not able to derive a tangible (or intangible) benefit from the product or service, the product will not sell again.

 Customer value can also be seen as 'Value for Money'.
 If a customer perceives that he/she received a positive value of the money paid for the product, they will buy again and also spread word of mouth leading to market success.
 Customer value is single most important parameter in business but is not straight forward to apply or calculate.
 It is very important for the pricing and product departments who can use it to have a precise balance between the features and price so that the customer derives the value post purchase.